Copay After Deductible: Everything You Need to Know

 An embedded deductible means the family deductible, but there is also one for each family member.
 For example, a family plan has a family or overall deductible of $10,000, and the embedded deductible for the individual family member is $5,000.
 Then, say one person has expenses of at least $5,000; the insurance would cover any further care for the person.
 If another person gets sick and needs care but the cost is only $1,000, the family will have to pay that amount.
 There will still be $4,000 necessary for that person's overall deductible.
 Insurance starts covering medical costs sooner for the individual with an embedded deductible who has large bills than it would for the family to reach the overall deductible.

 If you need help dealing with copay after deductible, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.